Tips for Dealing with Urinary Incontinence (For Men)

 When to Contact Your Care Team

-If you are experiencing urinary incontinence or pain / burning with urination, inform your care provider.
-There are effective treatments and actions to manage this condition.
+If you are having urinary incontinence or pain/burning with urination, call your care provider.
+There are treatments and actions to help with this condition.

 National Association for Continence.
 Kegel Exercises for Men.